 Extra stretching here and there in their natural reactions to such things, and as long as you’re still taking them to the vet for regular checkups, you don’t need to stress over it.

 If you feel like you need to do something to help your pup with flexibility and decrease obsessive stretching, consider taking them out for a swim or try hydrotherapy.

-They’ll likely benefit from it even if they aren’t stiff, and it’ll help give them some low-impact exercise regularly as well.
+They’ll likely benefit from it even if they aren’t stiff, and it’ll also help give them some low-impact exercise regularly.